Skip to main content

 In some cases, imaging technologies can be utilized to identify and measure specific biomarkers.
 These tests provide valuable visual information about the presence and characteristics of biomarkers within the body.

 One commonly used imaging test for biomarkers is positron emission tomography (PET) scans.
-PET scans involve the injection of a radioactive tracer into the body, which is taken up by cells with high metabolic activity.
+PET scans1 involve the injection of a radioactive tracer into the body, which is taken up by cells with high metabolic activity.
 By measuring the distribution of the tracer, PET scans can help visualize and quantify levels of glucose metabolism or specific receptors in tumor cells.

 This information is particularly useful in cancer diagnosis, staging, and treatment response assessments.
 For example, PET scans can help determine the extent of tumor spread, evaluate treatment effectiveness, and guide the selection of targeted therapies.